Finger-counting

 Woman counts to ten in English, using her fingers.

-Finger-counting, also known as dactylonomy, is the act of counting using one's fingers.
-There are multiple different systems used across time and between cultures, though many of these have seen a decline in use because of the spread of Arabic numerals.
+Finger-counting or dactylonomy is counting using the fingers.
+Various systems have existed over time and across cultures, although many have declined in use because of the spread of Arabic numerals.

 Finger-counting can serve as a form of manual communication, particularly in marketplace trading – including hand signaling during open outcry in floor trading – and also in hand games, such as morra.

-Finger-counting is known to go back to ancient Egypt at least, and probably even further back.
+Finger-counting goes back to ancient Egypt at least.

 Historical counting

+Archaeologists and historians have found evidence of finger-counting in all times and all regions of the world.
+In one hadith, Muhammad enjoined his female companions to count using their fingers واعقدن بالأنامل.